-This is following up from my earlier post about virgin olive oil vs extra virgin olive oil.
-Virgin and extra virgin coconut oil are also marketed as separate grades of oils implying extra virgin is a higher quality and costing more than the virgin variety.
-There is also the organic coconut oil variety, which cost more than the virgin and extra virgin.
-Let’s look at the process involved in producing the oil: –
+This implies extra virgin is a higher quality and costs more than the virgin variety.
+There is also the organic coconut oil variety, which cost more than the virgin and extra virgin variety but is there a difference between these grades.

 How is Coconut Oil Made?